Water Softening Articles

 Note that softeners regenerate at different intervals depending on the system and design.
 Some start the process after a certain period of time or after a certain amount of water has flowed through the system; others have built-in smart features that decide when to regenerate for maximum efficiency.
 You’ll also have the option to start manual regeneration, which can be helpful if you need to check for issues.

-When a water softener is working properly, you’ll know it.
-You won’t notice reduced water pressure, clogs or any problems caused by hard minerals.
+When a water softener is working properly, you won’t notice reduced water pressure, clogs or any problems caused by hard water.
 However, if something goes wrong, the first sign is that these issues slowly start to return — and that’s because your system isn’t doing its job and your water supply isn’t being fully softened.

 Water Softener FAQs: Time for Something New?

-If you notice standing water in your brine tank and an increase in hard water problems, you might wonder if your system is on its way out.
-However, there are a few possibilities to consider before you start shopping for a new softener.
+If you notice standing water in your brine tank and an increase in hard water problems, there are a few possibilities to consider before you start shopping for a new softener.

 Consider The Problem